Lymphatic, Circulatory and Respiratory Systems

 Arteries are large and surrounded by muscle cells that help blood move through the vessels faster.

-Veins transport blood that contains CO2 back to your heart, except for the blood ithe pulmonary veinswhich is oxygen-rich.
+Veins transport blood that contains CO2 back to your heart, except for the blood in the pulmonary veins, which is oxygen-rich.

 Blood